TestAccount2781/test-project/README.md

 GitHub will advise that the merge has been successful and the main branch has been updated.

 <img title-image="merged" alt="merged" src="imgs/merged.png">

+## **Summary**

+Getting up and running with GitHub can be a little challenging for the first while but it's uses once you are familiar with it can benefit your projects greatly.
+GitHub can also be an integral part of a collaborative project when multiple people are working with the same code.